Context-aware attention layers coupled with optimal transport domain adaptation and multimodal fusion methods for recognizing dementia from spontaneous speech: Discussion

 \section{Discussion}

 From the results obtained in this study, we found that: \begin{itemize} \item \textbf{Finding 1:} We proposed a context-based self-attention mechanism and exploited three approaches of adding contextual information to self-attention layers.
-Results showed that the fusion of the outputs (low-level syntactic and semantic information) of different layers as a deep context vector yielded the highest evaluation results. \item \textbf{Finding 2:} We compared our proposed approaches with and without label smoothing.
-Findings suggested that label smoothing contributes to both the performance improvement and improvements in terms of the calibration metrics. \item \textbf{Finding 3:} We exploited two methods for fusing the self and cross-attended features.
-Findings suggested that the usage of two independent attentional reduction models, the add operation, and the layer normalization achieved better performance than the usage of a co-attention mechanism. \item \textbf{Finding 4:} Findings from a series of ablation studies showed the effectiveness and robustness of the introduced architecture. \item \textbf{Finding 5:} Our proposed models yielded competitive performances to the existing state-of-the-art approaches.
+Results on the ADReSS and ADReSSo Challenge datasets showed that the fusion of the outputs (low-level syntactic and semantic information) of different layers as a deep context vector yielded the highest evaluation results. \item \textbf{Finding 2:} We compared our proposed approaches with and without label smoothing.
+Findings suggested that label smoothing contributes to both the performance improvement and improvements in terms of the calibration metrics. \item \textbf{Finding 3:} We exploited two methods for fusing the self and cross-attention features.
+Findings of the experiments conducted on the ADReSS Challenge dataset suggested that the usage of two independent attentional reduction models, the add operation, and the layer normalization achieved better performance than the usage of a co-attention mechanism.
+On the other hand, results on the ADReSSo Challenge dataset showed that the co-attention mechanism as a fusion method achieved the best evaluation results. \item \textbf{Finding 4:} Findings from a series of ablation studies showed the effectiveness and robustness of the introduced architecture. \item \textbf{Finding 5:} Our proposed models yielded competitive performances to the existing state-of-the-art approaches.
 We also used the Almost Stochastic Order test to test for statistical significance.
-This test does not make any assumptions about the distributions of the scores. \end{itemize}
+This test does not make any assumptions about the distributions of the scores. \item \textbf{Finding 6:} We observed that in most cases the performance of the multi-modal models (baselines) was inferior to the transcript only BERT baseline.
+We hypothesize that this difference in performance is attributable to the fact that the multimodal approaches propose early and late fusion strategies or add / concatenate the representation vectors of different modalities during training.
+In this way, the inter-modal interactions cannot be captured effectively.
+This difference in performance justifies our initial motivation that more effective fusion methods must be explored for capturing the inter-modal interactions. \end{itemize}